ligenchang/CU_Boulder_CNN_Cancer_Detection_Kaggle_Project/readme.md

+# Histopathologic Cancer Detection

+A deep learning solution for automatically detecting metastatic cancer in histopathology image patches from the [Kaggle Histopathologic Cancer Detection challenge](https://www.kaggle.com/competitions/histopathologic-cancer-detection/).

 ## Project Overview

-This project focuses on the Kaggle Histopathologic Cancer Detection challenge.
-The main objective is to develop a machine learning model that can automatically detect metastatic cancer in small image patches extracted from large digital pathology scans.
-These scans show sections of lymph node tissue, and the task is to correctly classify whether each patch contains cancerous cells or not.
-The aim is to assist pathologists by improving the accuracy and efficiency of cancer detection through automated image analysis.

 This project develops a binary classification model to identify cancerous tissue in small image patches extracted from lymph node digital pathology scans.
-The solution achieves **99.52% AUC** on the validation set using a DenseNet121 architecture with transfer learning.
+The solution achieves **99.52% AUC** on the validation set using a DenseNet121-based architecture.

 ## Submission Results